What is a Raft Foundation?

 Flat plate (As below figure, a).
 The mat is of uniform thickness.

-Flat plate thickened under columns (As below figure,b).
+Flat plate thickened under columns (As below in Figure,b).

-Mats cloud be supported by piles, which help reduce the settlement of a structure constructed over highly compressible soil.
+Mats clouds be supported by piles, which help reduce the settlement of a structure constructed over highly compressible soil.

 Comparison of isolated foundation and raft foundation (B = width, Df = depth)